grip-on-software/visualization-site/README.md

-`@gros/visualization-ui` package for the `Navbar` class, with the addition that URLs can have `$organization` substrings replaced, and various Mustache operations can take place to fill the navigation bar with menus/links defined elsewhere, such as visualizations and organizations.
+`@gros/visualization-ui` package for the `Navbar` class, with the addition that URLs can have `$organization` substrings replaced, and various Mustache operations can take place to fill the navigation bar with menus/links defined elsewhere, such as visualizations and organizations. `navbar.$NAVBAR_SCOPE.js` should, if used, refer to `navbar.json` and use simple JavaScript operations to augment it, though the use of this file may not be necessary when specifics for an organization can be set by changing other files, such as `config.json` and `visualizations.json`.

 The available visualizations are configured in `visualizations.json`.
 The structure is based on the layout of the dashboard, but the items defined in it also determine which visualizations are actually made available in the navigation bar, proxy server configuration as well as within the tests.
-The JSON object is used as a Mustache structure within the index template, and so they may contain Mustache items to refer to configuration items.
+The JSON object is used as a Mustache structure within the index template and the navigation bar, and so they may contain Mustache items to refer to certain configuration items, such as URLs.

 Localization of the visualization site is in `lib/locales.json`.
 The messages in it are only used when referred from JavaScript code using the `Locales`